KILTprotocol/specifications/docs/did/kilt-published-credential-collection-v1.md

 }
 ```

-The URIs in the service endpoint must each point to a resource that is retrievable with a GET request.
+Each of the URIs in the service endpoint MUST point to a resource that is retrievable with a GET request.
-The expected structure of the resource returned by the service endpoint must be **a list of 0 or more elements** of KILT credential objects:
+The structure of the resource returned by the service endpoint MUST be **a list of 0 or more elements** of KILT credential objects.

 ```json
 [